rat10/nng/transclusion.md

     :NG_2 nng:transcludes :NG_1 .
 }
 ```

-Applications may choose to collect transclusion instructions in the default graph or an extra named graph for optimization purposes.

 Explicitly stating a transclusion via an `nng:transcludes` relation is not necessary when the [NNG syntax](serialization.md) is used, like in the following example: